virejdasani/CuboidalDrift/DevNotes.md

 - Make sure to tag the starting platform 'Surface'.
 Without this, the timer won't start

 ## Platform Switching
-- Change the prefabs->light->main light intensity from 1 to 0.8
-- Change the prefabs->CubeButtons->FinishLine->point light from 3 to 0.15
 - Go to JoystickPack->Prefabs->FixedJoystick-> Uncheck image from both the fixed joystick and its child, handle.
 Also uncheck the FixedJoystick script
 - Go to build settings -> player settings -> resolution and presentation.
 Choose full-screen mode = windowed.
 W/H = 1024/576
 - In player settings, change the default logo to desktopLogo or logo for mobile
+- If the scenes look too bright, lower the bloom in the global post-process volume

 ## Notes
 - The `PreviewScene` is to get assets like the app logo, preview banner etc.
-- When changing platform, if the scenes look too bright, lower the bloom in the global post-process volume